chylex/Minecraft-Window-Title/docs/CURSEFORGE.md

 Create a square PNG image whose dimensions are a power of two, such as 32x32 or 48x48.
 Put the PNG file into the `.minecraft/config` folder, either directly or into a subfolder.

-The icon **must be saved with transparency** even if it don't use it, otherwise the icon may be corrupted or not appear at all.
-In Krita for example, you must check _Store alpha channel (transparency)_ when saving.
+The icon **must be saved with transparency** even if it doesn't use it, otherwise the icon may be corrupted or not appear at all.
+In Krita, for example, you must check _Store alpha channel (transparency)_ when saving.

 The _icon_ configuration entry points to the PNG file relative to `.minecraft/config`.